magento/knowledge-base/src/troubleshooting/general/e-error-verifying-routes.yaml-error-during-staging-or-production-deploy.md

    ```
 1. Сommit and push your changes to redeploy your project.

-For detailed instructions to update the route configuration, see [Could for Adobe Commerce > Configure routes](https://devdocs.magento.com/guides/v2.3/cloud/project/project-conf-files_routes.html) in our developer documentation.
+For detailed instructions to update the route configuration, see [Cloud for Adobe Commerce > Configure routes](https://devdocs.magento.com/guides/v2.3/cloud/project/project-conf-files_routes.html) in our developer documentation.

 >![info]
 >